-C.2 Terminology and Branding of the International Economic Statistical Standards^{1,2}
+CM.2 Terminology and Branding of the Economic Accounting Statistical Standards^{1,2,3}

 The presentation of macroeconomic statistics has a significant impact on how the statistics are interpreted and used by all users including governments, researchers, students, businesses, media, and the public.
 Therefore, macroeconomic statistics should be presented and communicated in such a way that the full extent of its analytical usefulness, quality, scope, comparability, and policy applications are maximized and reflect the wide user base.
 To this end, the terminology and branding of the macroeconomic frameworks need an international communication strategy that align with the latest technology and current cultural norms.
-Over the last decade, there has been a deliberate effort to harmonize the concepts and methodologies in the international economic statistical standards (IESSs) to the extent possible.
+Over the last decade, there has been a deliberate effort to harmonize the concepts and methodologies in the economic accounting statistical standards (EASSs) to the extent possible.
 However, there are still some cases in which the terminologies used to describe the same concept, method, process, or account vary across the manuals, and even more so across countries.
-In addition, these terms have, in some cases, started to drift from the terms used by governments, businesses, and the public.
-The Communication Task Team (CMTT) proposes to improve the alignment of these terminologies, update terms where appropriate, and improve the branding of the International Economic Statistical Standards (IESSs) such that comprehension and usability of macroeconomic statistics could be improved.
+In addition, these terms have, in some cases, started to drift from the terms used by governments, businesses and the public.
+The Communication Task Team (CMTT) proposes to improve the alignment of these terminologies, update terms where appropriate, and improve the branding of the statistical standards such that comprehension and usability of macroeconomic statistics could be improved.